are you a plant-based dieter or intuitive eater?

 Find healthy ways to relax during the holiday season

 We often claim that we are so busy and we don’t have time to slow down or relax.
-Yet, the average American spends ~3 hours a day on their phone and almost 4 hours day watching TV.
+Yet, the average American spends over 4 hours a day on their phone and almost 4 hours a day watching TV.
 Clearly we are unconsciously searching for ways to unplug and relax – we’re just not being very intentional about it.
 While it’s okay to occasionally use phones or TV for a brain break, those types of activities have a tipping point.
 They can easily start to add to our stress instead of reduce it.

 So, what are other ways you can intentionally integrate moments of relaxation into your day or week?
 A walk, a bath, baking, quality time with a friend, yoga, or a cup of tea and a book.
 These simple activities can go a long way towards helping manage your emotional wellness.